labmlai/labml/sphinx/source/tutorials/mnist_classification.rst

         logger.add_global_step()

 We have utilised the :py:func:`lab.logger.enum` to iterate thorough the dataset.
-Moreover, we call the :py:func:`lab.logger.add_global_step` inside the ``iterator`` to increase the number of ``global step by one``.
+Moreover, we call the :py:func:`lab.logger.add_global_step` inside the ``iterator`` to increment the number of ``global step by one``.
 Furthermore, you may need to log metrics to track your model performance in each iteration.

 In the following code snippet, We are logging ``train_loss`` in each iteration. :py:func:`lab.logger.store` method stores values (as ``Sclars`` by default) of each metric for each iteration. :py:func:`lab.logger.write` writes each stored metric (this can be called in a predefined log interval) and then free up the memory.